 Buttermilk Crispy Chicken Sandwich

-Juicy, crispy, and downright irresistible.
+This buttermilk crispy chicken sandwich is juicy, crispy, and downright irresistible!
 A tangy buttermilk marinade keeps the chicken tender, while a golden, crunchy coating seals the deal.
 Tuck it into a toasted bun with mayo and lettuce, and get ready for sandwich perfection!

 Prep: 2 hours